 Kiva

-God of atonement.
+Kiva is the god of atonement.
 Arobynn Hamel often prays to him.

 Lani

-Goddess of dreams.
+Lani is the goddess of dreams.
 Little is known about her other than that she is worshipped by white-haired priestesses.

 Who are the antagonists in The Assassin's Blade?